Skip to Content

 This concern often stems from a compassionate place.
 You’ve been a support system for each other, and the thought of removing that support can feel like abandoning them.
 Especially if you’ve played a significant role in helping them through tough times, the guilt associated with leaving can be overwhelming.

-See also 8 Signs He’s Just Not That Into You
+See also 10 Signs He’s Emotionally Draining You

 However, it’s vital to recognize that everyone has their own journey and their own strengths.
 Just as you are capable of navigating life’s challenges, so are they.
 Sometimes, holding on can actually hinder growth, both for you and for them.
 It’s important to trust in their resilience and ability to manage their life.